What’s this policy about and when does it apply?

 What are my personal data rights?

-The law gives you certain rights in relation to your personal data and to exercise or discuss these rights contact Mr John Heath at email@example.com
+The law gives you certain rights in relation to your personal data and to exercise or discuss these rights contact Mr Phil Heath at firstname.lastname@example.org

 The following rights apply to personal data we collect and process so that you can